Here’s Your Capital One Routing Number

-The next four numbers indicate the exact bank, such as Capital One.
-The final section is just one digit and it is appropriately called the “check digit” because it is used to validate the routing number as a whole.
+The next four digits identify the bank, such as Capital One.
+The final digit is called the “check digit,” because it’s used to validate the routing number.

 Different Routing Numbers for Wire Transfers

-It is important to note that most banks and financial institutions choose to use a separate routing number for their wire transfers.
-Capital One has a different bank transit number for wiring funds for each of its subsidiaries.
-The Capital One NA routing number is 056073612, and the Capital One Bank (USA), N.A. number is 051405515.
-If you need to send an international wire transfer, you’ll also be required to supply the company’s SWIFT Code.
+If you need to send an international wire transfer, you’ll need to provide the company’s SWIFT Code.
 This code is made up of both letters and numbers and can be as little as eight or as many as 11 characters.
-Capital One’s SWIFT Code is NFBKUS33.
+Capital One’s SWIFT Code is HIBKUS44.

 |Capital One, N.A.||056073612|

 Editorial Note: This content is not provided by any entity covered in this article.
 Any opinions, analyses, reviews, ratings or recommendations expressed in this article are those of the author alone and have not been reviewed, approved or otherwise endorsed by any entity named in this article.